4 Powerful Steps to Limit Stress and Get More Done

 So, as with the National Book Award, create a shortlist.
 This is the stuff you plan to do today, reduced from that long list of candidates for your time and attention.

-I try to keep my shortlist to no more than four or five things, but more or less may work best for you.
+I try to keep my shortlist to no more than three or four things, but more or less may work best for you.
 Sometimes I group several very short tasks together (like phone calls) as one "chunk."
 Meetings or appointments also need slots on the shortlist.

 Think about what must be done today.
 What would be a powerful use of your time and energy today?
 Focus on those things, and let the rest come later.